 Or you could opt to explore the Thames area.
 Head west from London on the river and you come to the magnificent Hampton Court with its famous maze.
 Head east and you come to Greenwich famous for its maritime history and observatory for starters.

 Further east on the river will bring you to the Thames Barrier.
-It is really worth taking a boat trip down the Thames, you see London and its surrounds from a different angle. about 7 years ago
+It is really worth taking a boat trip down the Thames, you see London and its surrounds from a different angle. over 7 years ago

 last year we walked from Weymouth to Swanage via Lulworth Cove (Dorset).
 We did it in 3 days, but it can be done as a weekend trip aswell.
 It's beautiful down there.